 The Cathedral Church of St. Paul is the symbol and center of the pastoral, liturgical and teaching ministry of the bishop of the Diocese of Massachusetts.
-The cathedral church welcomes all, seeking to fulfill its mission as a house of prayer for all people, and in the midst of the very active life of the Diocese of Massachusetts, which is among the largest in the Episcopal Church, the cathedral's doors are open to all.
+The cathedral church welcomes all, seeking to fulfill its mission as a house of prayer for all people in the midst of the very active life of the Diocese of Massachusetts, which is among the largest in the Episcopal Church.

 Address and Phone Numbers: